 - Key selling point: It’s easy and free!

-If paying an average of around $70 for the software that allows you to do a will yourself is too rich for your blood, there are a couple of free options out there.
+You don’t have to pay an arm and a leg for the best online will makers.
+If paying an average of around $70-$90 is too rich for your blood, there are a couple of free options out there.

 First among them is a life insurance startup called Fabric that’s also offering free online will prep.